C.A.I. First

 C.A.I.
 First S.p.A. was an Italian airline operating flights for its parent company, Alitalia, to preserve slots at Milan Linate Airport.
 For this reason Alitalia when merged with Air One didn't close C.A.I.
 First, which at that time still operated as Alitalia Express.
 It used to have bases at Leonardo da Vinci-Fiumicino Airport in Rome and Malpensa Airport in Milan.
 C.A.I.
 First was dissolved and merged into Alitalia mainline by February 2015.

 The name C.A.I.
-First was only a legal name and wasn't used in public, all of its flights were branded as Alitalia.
+First was only a legal name and was not used in public; all of its flights were branded as Alitalia.

 History

 Early years

 The airline was established as a subsidiary of Alitalia and started operations on 1 October 1997.
 It was founded from the defunct Avianova.
 It was announced that Minerva Airlines would be acquired by Alitalia in March 2003 and that Alitalia Express's fleet would be transferred, but the plan did not go through.